 Enjoy fewer crowds at popular attractions

-As part of London’s shoulder season, May is a great time to make the most of the top tourist attractions and London’s free museums.
+As part of London’s shoulder season, late spring is the best time to make the most of the top tourist attractions.
 The city is by no means empty in May but you’ll be bypassing the peak crowds of the summer months.
-If you do have a wet day in May then London’s top attractions offer plenty of indoor entertainment.
+So you’ll have a little more room to enjoy a couple of hours at the Tower of London, or watching the ceremonial parades on the Mall.

 Take a day trip into the English countryside

 May is also a great time of year to do some sightseeing outside the city, especially during the UK school term time.
-Popular good value tours can whisk you to Stonehenge, Bath or the Cotswolds.
+Some of the best of England’s countryside is within reach of London and popular good value tours can whisk you to Stonehenge, Bath or the Cotswolds in a day.

 Take the train to an English city